elam22/FIT4003-CopyPasteApp/README.md

     - 'tensorflow-mac-os' (only install if you run a MacOS device)
 4. Run ```cd to \BackendWithV2S\flask_application```
 5. Run ```pip install -r requirements.txt```
+6. Create an uploads folder in main directory

 ### Docker
 Needed for redis, which is a database then can save our result.
 Create and start an image of the backend.